-Ingleside District Police Station Replacement
+Project Status: Ingleside District Police Station Replacement

 Background: The Ingleside District Police Station is located at 1 Sgt.
 John V. Young Lane, within Balboa Park, a property owned and maintained by the San Francisco Recreation & Park Department.
+The Police Station is under the jurisdiction of SF Police Department.
 The station serves an area from Cesar Chavez Avenue, between Highway 101 and Faxon Avenue, to the San Mateo County line.
 The existing station was built in 1910 and is a local historic resource within the Balboa Park Historic District.
 The station includes a main building, and a second building separated by a courtyard.
 The station's parking lot surrounds the buildings.
 A major renovation to the station was completed in 1991 and more recent improvements, including critically important upgrades to the mechanical system and the replacement of the emergency generator, were completed in 2020.

 This first responder facility is considered an Essential Services Building, which means it needs to remain in operation after a major earthquake.
 Recent analysis has determined that Ingleside Station does not meet the performance criteria for Immediate Occupancy or Life Safety.
 In addition, the station and adjoining park area will likely become a major evacuation center for this area of the City during a major emergency.
-The 100-year-old station does not support the Police Department's mission in the Ingleside area.
+The 115-year-old station does not support the Police Department's mission in the Ingleside area.
 Ingleside Station suffers functional, space and security deficiencies that impede operational efficiency and its vulnerability to a major seismic event would compromise the station's ability to perform its mission in that event.